Citation, DOI, disclosures and article data

-Pleural plaques are the most common manifestation of asbestos related disease 1-2, and can be identified with a very high degree of specificity with CT.
+Pleural plaques are the most common manifestation of asbestos-related disease and can be identified with a very high degree of specificity with CT.

 Pleural plaques are asymptomatic and incidentally found on radiography of the chest.

-Fibres are thought to reach the pleural space via the lymphatic system.
-Macroscopically pleural plaques appear as grey-white regions of pleural thickening, often thickest at the margins, giving rise to the holly leaf appearance (aside from the colour of course).
+Fibers are thought to reach the pleural space via the lymphatic system.
+Macroscopically, pleural plaques appear as grey-white regions of pleural thickening, often thickest at the margins, giving rise to the holly leaf appearance (aside from the color of course).

 Pleural plaques typically arise from the parietal pleura, most frequently from the lower portions of the chest, sparing the apices and costophrenic angles.
 They are also frequently found arising from the mediastinal pleura.
-Visceral pleura may also be affected infrequently.
-When such visceral plaques are present, they are typically associated with underlying parenchymal abnormalities and extensive pleural disease1-2.
+Visceral pleura may also be involved infrequently.
+When such visceral plaques are present, they are typically associated with underlying parenchymal abnormalities and extensive pleural disease 1,2.

-Pleural plaques exhibit the so called "incomplete border sign" on chest radiograph.
-The inner margin is often well defined because it is tangential to the x-ray beam and the adjacent lung is a good contrast medium.
-The tapering outer margin is indistinct as it is en face to the x-ray beam and the chest wall provide less tissue contrast.
-Calcified plaques is more obvious than non-calcified plaques to be identified.
-Locations most commonly encountered include posterolateral, mediastinal and diaphragmatic pleural1.
-Appearance has been likened to that of a holly leaf, which thickened rolled and nodular edges 4.
+Pleural plaques exhibit the so-called "incomplete border sign" on chest radiograph.
+The inner margin is often well-defined because it is tangential to the x-ray beam and the adjacent lung is a good contrast medium.
+The tapering outer margin is indistinct as it is en face to the x-ray beam and the chest wall provides less tissue contrast.
+Calcified plaques are more obvious than non-calcified plaques to be identified.
+Locations most commonly encountered include posterolateral, mediastinal, and diaphragmatic pleura 1.
+The appearance of plaques has been likened to that of a holly leaf, with thickened rolled and nodular edges 4.

-CT is the modality of choice for assessment of pleural plaques, able to identify plaques anywhere in the chest, whether calcified or not.
-Sensitivity and specificity are both very high (95-100%)1.
-With coronal and sagittal reconstructions, the diaphragmatic domes and apices are also well imaged.
+CT is the modality of choice for assessment of pleural plaques as it is able to identify plaques anywhere in the chest, whether calcified or not.
+Sensitivity and specificity are both very high (95-100%) 1.
+With coronal and sagittal reconstructions, the diaphragmatic domes and apices are also well-imaged.

 Visceral pleural plaques have a predilection for the interlobar fissures and are usually associated with adjacent parenchymal abnormalities.
-In some instances, short linear regions of fibrosis are seen extending radially away from the the plaque (so-called hairy plaques)1.
+In some instances, short linear regions of fibrosis are seen extending radially away from the plaque (so-called hairy plaques) 1.